weech22/World-Wild-Web-AI-And-MCP-Hack-Night/README.md

 ## Prerequisites
 - Your own laptop
-- Node.js and a JS package manager installed
+- Node.js and a JS package manager (npm, yarn, pnpm, bun) installed
 - A Cloudflare account
 - A GitHub account